Skip to Content

 17. Chartreux

-This french cat breed also only comes in grey or blue as it is often called.
+This French cat breed only comes in gray or blue.
 It is known as one of the most polite breeds – not a word normally associated with cats!

 This is one kitty that doesn’t like to complain and will be not just your friend but a friend to any guests as well.